hirememorey/resilience-basketball/README.md

 **First Discovery**: Even simple TS% analysis fails real-world validation (Murray paradox).
 The metric measures *shooting efficiency maintenance* but not *holistic contribution elevation*.

-**Final Discovery**: After implementing a 5-component composite metric with conditional weighting, we discovered that a simple 2-component average (TS% + Absolute Production) achieves the same 100% validation accuracy with far less complexity.
+**Second Discovery**: After implementing a 5-component composite metric with conditional weighting, we discovered that a simple 2-component average (TS% + Production) achieves the same validation accuracy with far less complexity.

+**Latest Discovery**: We validated what we're actually measuring:
+- TS% ratio = efficiency maintenance (pure performance, not confounded by usage)
+- Production ratio = production scalability (valuable even when efficiency declines)
+- Composite = context adaptation through dual skills

-**Final Lesson**: Start with what works, validate against real-world outcomes, but always test if simpler approaches achieve the same results.
-We went from 1 component → 5 components → back to 2 components, proving that validation must include complexity as a cost factor.
+**Final Lesson**: Start with what works, validate against real-world outcomes, but always validate what you're measuring.
+Understanding the "why" is as important as the "what".
+We went from 1 component → 5 components → back to 2 components, then validated what those 2 components actually measure.

 ## 🛠️ Technical Details